-It's hard to believe that I am the CEO of a multi-million dollar company.
+It's hard to believe that I run a successful business.

 If you had told me a couple years ago that all of the twists and turns, false starts, bizarre and hair-brained business ideas would eventually lead me here, I would not have believed you.

-If you've ever wondered what it took for me to get to where I am now, running this 7-figure online educational empire, you're in for a treat today!
+If you've ever wondered what it took for me to get to where I am now, running this online educational business, you're in for a treat today!

 Just know, I started from REALLY humble beginnings, I did not ever set out to achieve something amazing, I just stumbled through all sorts of weird opportunities until I found the one that stuck!